Ahemida96/AWS-EC2-ReactApp-Deploying/README.md

-# React Application Deployment on AWS EC2
+# Automated React Application Deployment on AWS EC2

-This repository provides a comprehensive guide to deploying a React application on an AWS EC2 instance.
+This repository provides a comprehensive guide to deploying a React application on an AWS EC2 instance using github actions.
 Two deployment methods are demonstrated: one using Docker containers and the other with Nginx as a web server.

 ## Table of Contents
 - [About the Project](#about-the-project)